hci-gnomex/gnomex/branches/bernd/README_INSTALL_TOMCAT.txt

 	 g.
 Copy the /path/to/GNomEx_$VERSION/gnomex/dist/gnomex_realm.jar into /path/to/tomcat/server/lib

 4. Install Apache OpenEJB 3.1.4
      a.
-Download and install the openejb.war (http://www.apache.org/dist/openejb/3.1.4/openejb.war by copying it to /path/to/tomcat/webapps.
+Download and install the openejb.war (available in .zip or .tar.gz formats at http://tomee.apache.org/apache-openejb-3.1.4.html) by copying it to /path/to/tomcat/webapps.
 (NOTE:  file must be called openejb.war.)
      b.
 Restart Tomcat
      c.
 Run the installer servlet at http://127.0.0.1:8080/openejb/installer (and press the install button).